alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 {% endhighlight %}
 In order to find a bucket for the new element, we are relying on the `hashcode` of the key.
 Also, we should calculate the `hashcode` modulo *the number of buckets* to prevent being out of bounds!

 The remaining parts are pretty straightforward: We're acquiring a lock for the new entry and only add the entry if it does not exist already.
-At the end of the operation, if we came to this conclusion that we should add more buckets, then we would do so to maintain the hash table's balance.
+Otherwise, we would update the current entry.
+At the end of the operation, if we came to this conclusion that we should add more buckets, then we would do so to maintain the hashtable's balance.
 The `get` and `remove` methods can also be implemented as easily.

 Let's fill the blanks by implementing all those abstract methods!